 Fact-checked by the SnapMessages editorial team

-Imagine logging into your email and finding hundreds of sent messages you never wrote, password reset requests flooding your inbox, and contacts texting you about suspicious links you supposedly sent.
-That sickening, stomach-dropping moment is something millions of Americans experience every year.
+Picture this: you open your inbox to find hundreds of sent messages you never wrote, password reset requests flooding in, and contacts texting you about suspicious links you supposedly sent.
+That stomach-dropping moment is something millions of Americans experience every year.
 Knowing the right email account hacked steps in those first critical minutes can mean the difference between a minor inconvenience and a financial catastrophe.

 The scale of email compromise is staggering.
 According to the FBI’s 2023 Internet Crime Report, Business Email Compromise (BEC) alone cost victims over $2.9 billion in a single year.
 More broadly, Verizon’s 2023 Data Breach Investigations Report found that compromised credentials were involved in 49% of all breaches.
-Email is the gateway — once a hacker owns your inbox, they can reset passwords on your bank, your social media, your cloud storage, and every other account tied to that address.
+Email is the gateway, once a hacker owns your inbox, they can reset passwords on your bank account at Chase or Bank of America, your social media profiles, your cloud storage, and every other account tied to that address.

 Key Takeaways